-A new model is emerging: Conversational AI agents that deliver faster, smarter, and more consistent service without expanding your team or relying on generic third-party scripts.
-This article explores how enterprise operators are replacing reactive call center models with always-on AI agents trained on building-specific logic.
+Why are tenants still told to “wait until Monday” when problems happen at night?
+A new model is emerging: conversational AI agents that deliver faster, smarter, and more consistent service without expanding your team or relying on generic third-party scripts.

-The traditional model: Call centers at capacity
+The traditional model: call centers at capacity

 Outsourced call centers once made sense.
 They promised cost containment and 24/7 coverage for property portfolios too large to manage manually.
+But in practice, they have introduced new challenges:

 • Limited access to property-specific SOPs or vendor rosters